The pics are in from Saturday night's Kids' Choice Awards—and it's quite a mixed bag of winning looks as well as a few beauty faux pas.

 I'm not quite sure what's happening with the hair here.
 There are tiny braids and loose pieces of hair, and I think it's passed to the wrong side of "undone."

 The next beauty crime is the Sharpie eyebrows.
 I feel like some people have taken this new "full brows are in" thing to a whole other extreme.
 Yes, it's great to have strong brows, but not when they look like they've been created with a marker!
-I just can't abide by the sharp angles and the dark colour, which totally overwhelm her face.
+I just can't abide by the sharp angles and the dark colour, which totally overwhelm a face.
 We've also got a false eyelash problem, a tightlining problem, a lip-lining problem and heck, I'll even throw in a blush problem.
-It's all too much and is making her look easily 20 years older.
+It's all too much and is making her look easily 20 years older (she's only 25).